 Concentration of Credit Risk: Concentration of credit risk is the risk associated with a lack of diversification, such as having substantial investments in a few individual issuers, thereby exposing the organization to greater risks resulting from adverse economic, political, regulatory, geographic, or credit developments.
 As previously mentioned, credit risk in each investment pool is managed primarily by diversifying across issuers and limiting the amount of portfolio assets that can be invested in non-investment grade securities.
-As of September 30, 2015 and 2014, there was no investment in a single issuer that represents 5% or more of total investments held by any single investment manager of the System Pools, except for investments issued by the U.S. government and money market fund investments.
+As of September 30, 2016 and 2015, there was no investment in a single issuer that represents 5% or more of total investments held by any single investment manager of the System Pools, except for investments issued by the U.S. government and money market fund investments.

 Interest Rate Risk: Interest rate risk is the risk that the value of fixed income securities will decline because of changing interest rates.
 The prices of fixed income securities with a longer time to maturity, measured by effective duration, tend to be more sensitive to changes in interest rates and, therefore, more volatile than those with shorter durations.
-Effective duration is the approximate change in price of a security resulting from a 100 basis point (1 percentage point) change in the level of interest rates.
+Effective duration is the approximate change in price of a security resulting from a 100 basis point

+(1 percentage point) change in the level of interest rates.
 It is not a measure of time.
 The Board does not have a specific policy relative to interest rate risk.
 As such, there are no restrictions on weighted average maturity for each investment pool as they are managed relative to the investment objectives and liquidity demands of the investors.

-The effective durations for fixed or variable income securities, for the System Pools at September 30, 2015 and 2014 are as follows:
+The effective durations for fixed or variable income securities held by the System Pools at September 30, 2016 and 2015 are as follows:

-ENDOWMENT FUND LTRP F UND STLP FUND
+ENDOWME nt fund LTRP F UND STLP FUND

-2015 2014 2015 2014 2015 2014
+2016 2015 2016 2015 2016 2015

-U.S. GOVERNMENT OBLIGATIONS 7.3 7.1 7.2 6.5 1.7 3.2
+U.S. GOVERNMENT OBLIGATIONS 8.1 7.3 8.4 7.2 1.9 1.7

-CORPORATE BONDS 4.4 3.8 4.4 3.8 2.0 1.9
+CORPORATE BONDS 4.7 4.4 4.6 4.4 2.1 2.0

-NON-U.S. BONDS - - - - 2.0 1.9
+NON-U.S. BONDS - - - - 2.1 2.0

-COMMINGLED BOND FUNDS 2.4 2.3 2.1 2.2 2.7 2.8
+COMMINGLED BOND FUNDS 1.8 2.4 1.5 2.1 2.8 2.7